gl-cli/glab/docs/source/release/delete.md

 Delete release assets to GitLab release.
 Requires the Maintainer role or higher.

-Deleting a release does not delete the associated tag, unless `--with-tag` is specified.
+Deleting a release does not delete the associated tag, unless you specify `--with-tag`.

 ```plaintext
 glab release delete <tag> [flags]